 The supervising faculty member has the responsibility to provide an appropriate training experience that helps to advance the career of the postdoctoral appointee.
 To aide in this process we have provided several resources.

-- For a useful guide on establishing a productive mentoring relationship with your postdoc, download the Postdoc Compact, provided by the American Association of Medical Colleges.
-Although originally written for postdocs at medical schools, the principles described in the Compact are applicable to faculty in many disciplines.
-In addition, the U.S. Dept. of Health and Human Services’ Office of Research Integrity has established a resource for mentoring international postdocs via this link:http://ori.hhs.gov/mentoring-international-post-docs
+- A useful guide for establishing a productive mentoring relationship between faculty and postdocs is the Postdoc Compact, provided by the American Association of Medical Colleges.
+Although originally written for postdocs at academic medical centers, the principles described in the Compact are applicable to faculty in many disciplines.
+The AAMC also released a guide to the Appropriate Treatment of Research Trainees.

 To promote the importance of mentoring, the office of the Provost will award the Postdoctoral Mentoring Prize annually to a faculty member who exemplifies the role of a mentor and who has provided exceptional mentoring to one or more postdoctoral scholars during the previous year.
 Nominees are identified by current postdocs, as described in the prize announcement.

 Dr. Helena Rutherford, Associate Professor in the Child Study Center